-Ella Kwisnek is associate dean for students and assistant professor of legal research and writing at Duquesne University School of Law.
-Kwisnek has a B.A. from Saint Vincent College, a J.D. from Duquesne University School of Law, and a MS.Ed. with a focus on community counseling from Duquesne University School of Education.
+Ella Kwisnek is associate dean for students and associate professor of legal skills at the Thomas R. Kline School of Law of Duquesne University.
+Kwisnek has a B.A. from Saint Vincent College, a J.D. from Duquesne Kline School of Law, and a MS.Ed. with a focus on community counseling from Duquesne University School of Education.

 - MS.Ed., Duquesne University School of Education